 And finally, there’s the question of what happens if for any reason you fall foul of Shopify’s acceptable use policy — you may find your account locked.
 In this scenario, if you have your domain registered with a different provider, you’ll have the option of building a store quickly on another platform and mapping your domain to that.

-By contrast, if both your domain and your store are wrapped up in Shopify, you may have a headache on your hands and some time-consuming disentangling to do.
-All of which will effectively cause more downtime for your website than you’d like.
+But if both your domain and your store are wrapped up in Shopify, you may have a headache on your hands and some time-consuming disentangling to do.
+All of which will effectively cause more downtime for your website than you’d like (not to mention stress to you).

 However, from a security and administrative point of view, it’s technically wiser to register a domain with a reputable third-party provider and map it separately to your Shopify store.
 Merchants with high volumes of sales would probably benefit the most from the latter approach.